PriyaPrince/Terraform-Ansible-Integration/README.md

 These were used inside a root main.tf file to ensure clean and reusable code.

 🔹 Local Exec for Inventory</br>
-In main.tf, I used a local-exec provisioner only to generate the Ansible inventory file dynamically: provisioner "local-exec" {
+In main.tf, I used a local-exec provisioner only to generate the Ansible inventory file dynamically:</br>
+provisioner "local-exec" {
   command = "echo '[web]' > inventory && echo '${aws_instance.web_instance.public_ip}' >> inventory"
 }